Azure/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 Activate the new deployment
 ---------------------------

-Activate the new deployment by switching the traffic.
+Activate the new deployment by switching the traffic (can only be 0 or 100).
 Now you can invoke a batch scoring job with this new deployment.

 .. code-block:: bash